-Join Chris Meyer for an in-depth discussion in this video Roto Brush Matte settings, part of Screen Replacement with After Effects and mocha AE.
+Join Chris Meyer for an in-depth discussion in this video Roto Brush Matte settings, part of After Effects and mocha AE: Screen Replacement.

 …Next, I want to refine the edges around this propagation boundary.…And to do that, I think it's best to see the composite in context.…So I'm going to switch back to the composition panel.…And here I have my hands disembodied, floating on top of my new screen.…You see, with no screen in between, this shot looks natural because…I have a copy of the hands on top of the original shot.…It's when the screen gets in between that you see…these mad lines.…